-He stated that factors such as the US Fed rate increases due to continued monetary policy normalisation, strengthening of the US dollar, in US yield rates and the escalating trade tensions had all taken a toll on emerging markets and frontier economy assets.
+He stated that factors such as the US Fed rate increases due to continued monetary policy normalisation, strengthening of the US dollar,

 The Governor explained that the combination of these factors had resulted in tight financing conditions, reverse capital flows and exchange rate pressures in most emerging markets and frontier economies, including Ghana.

 However, he said different countries had responded differently depending on the strength of their underlying macroeconomic fundamentals.

 “The impact on the exchange rate in Ghana has been somewhat moderated compared to other emerging markets and frontier economies, a testament to the gains in macroeconomic stability achieved over the past 18 months.

 “While currencies in other emerging markets are still under stress, Ghana’s currency has recently regained some stability and the local currency is gradually becoming more stable,” he said.